 - Visual Arts Center parking lot

-A map detailing the locations (PDF) of all University parking lots, shuttle stops and emergency telephone locations within each lot is enclosed.
+A map detailing the locations of all University parking lots, shuttle stops and emergency telephone locations within each lot is enclosed.

 Vehicle assistance includes jumping a dead battery, lockouts and assisting in contacting a local service station for additional assistance.
-The Department of Public Safety cannot assist with changing flat tires or opening locked vehicle doors that are equipped with side-curtain airbags.
+Public Safety cannot assist with changing flat tires or opening locked vehicle doors that are equipped with side-curtain airbags.
 Lockout assistance requires a standard waiver form to be completed and signed by the owner of the locked vehicle.